AJAndreas/MSc-Thesis-/README.md

 The data used in this project was kindly provided by Bloomberg L.P. and is their sole property.

+# Work
-### In this repository you will find my report, powerpoint presentation slides and several notebooks, across which my work is divided.
+In this repository you will find my report, powerpoint presentation slides and several notebooks, across which my work is divided.